3. Significant accounting policies

 When an impairment loss subsequently reverses, the carrying amount of the asset is increased to the revised estimate of its recoverable amount, but so that the increased carrying amount does not exceed the carrying amount that would have been determined, had no impairment loss been recognized for the asset in prior years.
 A reversal of an impairment loss resulting from a sale of a subsidiary is recognized as income.
 In other cases impairment losses of goodwill are never reversed.

 Net income/loss per share

 Basic net income/loss per share is computed based on the weighted average number of shares outstanding during the period.
-Diluted net income per share is computed based on the weighted average number of shares outstanding including the dilutive effect of warrants, if any.
+Diluted net income per share is computed based on the weighted average number of shares outstanding including the dilutive effect of subscription rights, if any.